 The company's policy restricts Directors and employees from acting on material information until it has been released to the market and adequate time has been given for this to be reflected in the securities' prices.
-Statutory provisions of the Corporations Act dealing with insider trading have been strictly complied with.
+The Directors and employees of the Company strictly complied with the statutory provisions of the Corporations Act dealing with insider trading.